horaceg/blog/content/posts/uncover-covid.md

 [taxonomies]
-categories = ["probabilistic programming"] tags = ["machine learning", "probability", "bayesian", "epidemiology", "kaggle", "ppl", "programming", "probabilistic programming"]
+categories = ["probabilistic programming"] tags = ["machine learning", "probability", "bayesian", "epidemiology", "kaggle", "probabilistic programming"]
 +++

 In March 2020, lockdown measures were implemented all over the world due to the spread of Covid-19.
 I was at home, a bit bored and I was looking for something to do.